List of X episodes

-X is a 24-episode anime television series, are based on Clamp's manga with the same name.
+X is a 24-episode anime television series, based on Clamp's manga series of the same name.
 The series was produced by Madhouse and directed by Yoshiaki Kawajiri, being first announced by the manga artists group on October 18, 2000.
 The story takes place at the end of days, in the year 1999.
 The series follows Kamui Shiro, a young esper who returns home to Tokyo after a six-year absence to face his destiny as the one who will determine humanity's fate.

 The script was handled by Hiroko Tokita, Kazuyuki Fudeyasu, Kenji Sugihara and Yuki Enatsu.
 Koshinori Kanemori adapted Clamp's character designs and served as art director alongside Yuji Ikeda.
 Clamp headwriter Nanase Ohkawa stated the manga group left everything in the hands of staff in charge for it, including the scripts, the cast choices and everything else.
 As a result, Ohkawa considered herself and her colleagues as viewers.
 They found the television series as a proper adaptation of the manga even though the source material never reached its ending.

 In anticipation to the series premiere, an original video animation (OVA) was produced: An Omen (予兆, Yochō).
 It was directed-to-DVD on August 25, 2001.
 Written and directed by Kawajiri, the OVA tells the story of the upcoming battles through the prophecies of Kakyō Kuzuki, dreamgazer for the organization Dragon of Earth, and acts as primer for viewers not familiar with Clamp's manga.
-The series premiered on October 3, 2001, on WOWOW satellite television and finished on March 27, 2002, totaling twenty-four episodes.
+The series premiered on October 3, 2001, on Wowow satellite television and finished on March 27, 2002, totaling twenty-four episodes.
 A total of twelve DVD volumes from the series, each containing two episodes, were released in Japan from February 25, 2001, to January 25, 2002, by Bandai Visual.